Alfresco/docs-alfresco/content-accelerator/latest/develop/extension-content-accelerator/index.md

 title: Extension Content Accelerator (Custom Amp)
 ---

-The Extension Content Accelerator is a generic content accelerator that a client can make to add custom configurations and code to an existing accelerator.
+The Extension Content Accelerator is a generic content accelerator for adding custom configurations and code to an existing accelerator.

 ## How to add the Extension Content Accelerator onto existing Accelerators
 There are a few requirements that your custom amp must meet to work with the existing accelerators.